-- Clean the work surface. - Wash your hands thoroughly. - Sterilize and assemble all the required equipment and utensils. - Clean the formula container with hot water before opening it with a clean can opener. - For additional information on sterilizing and using baby bottles, see Cleaning bottles, nipples and breast pumps, page 507.
+- Clean the work surface. - Wash your hands thoroughly. - Sterilize and assemble all the required equipment and utensils. - Clean the formula container with hot water before opening it with a clean can opener.

-Second step Depending on the type of formula
+Second stepDepending on the type of formula

 Concentrated liquid